sabra123/trello-taskBoard/README.md

 The Angular Taskboard application allows users to manage tasks in an organized manner using boards, columns, and tasks.
 The primary components of the application are:

     Boards: Containers that hold multiple columns.
-    Columns: Sections within a board that contain tasks.
+    Board: Sections within a board that contain tasks.
     Tasks: Individual items within a column.
+    Home: HomePage

 ## Features